AdobeDocs/analytics.en/help/components/classifications/sets/manage/rules.md

 * **[!UICONTROL Search]**: A search box that allows you to filter rules by match criteria.
 * **[!UICONTROL Add rule]**: Adds a blank row to the rule table.
 * **[!UICONTROL Test rule set]**: Brings up a test UI that allows you to validate your rules.
-On the left you can manually type key values, or you can drag and drop a classification file to import a large number of values to test against.
+On the left, you can manually type key values, or you can drag and drop a classification file to import many values to test against.
 On the right is a table that shows preliminary results of what classified values would look like if the rule set was activated.
-Since this is a validation UI, no values are actually classified.
+Since this interface is only for validation, no values are classified.

 Select one or more rules by clicking the checkbox next to the desired rule.
 Selecting a rule reveals the following options: